-One of our hives swarmed about two weeks ago on June 17th.
-We caught it and hived it with no trouble (it’s nice when things go smoothly).
-We gave the new hive some syrup and then some frames of honey from another hive.
+One of my colonies swarmed about two weeks ago on June 17th.
+I caught it and hived it with no trouble (it’s nice when things go smoothly).
+I gave the new hive some syrup and then some frames of honey from another hive.
 I dropped by with some friends today just to take a quick peek and we spotted all kinds of fresh brood — and the queen.
 Here’s the video (the queen shows up at the 0:45 mark):

-The hive that swarmed two weeks ago should have swarmed with the old marked queen, but this queen isn’t marked.
+The colony that swarmed two weeks ago should have swarmed with the old marked queen, but this queen isn’t marked.
 I’m not sure what to think of that.
 All I know is the hive has a mated queen that’s laying well.
 It’s hard to see in the video, but the queen is light coloured with distinctive rings on her abdomen similar to an Italian queen, but who knows.
 Whatever is going on, I’m happy to see it.
-Watching a young hive get on its feet and do well is more rewarding than trying to deal with our monster hives that have been swarming or on the verge of swarming for the past couple months.
+Watching a young colony get on its feet and do well is more rewarding than trying to deal with our monster colonies that have been swarming or have been on the verge of swarming for the past couple months.